-International human rights complaints mechanism and the Optional Protocol to the CRPD
+International human rights complaints mechanism and the Optional Protocol to the UN-CRPD

-Australians are able to make complaints to the Committee on the Rights of Persons with Disabilities about violations of their rights under the CRPD.
+Australians can make complaints to the Committee on the Rights of Persons with Disabilities about violations of their rights under the UN-CRPD.
 In order for a complaint to be admissible to the committee, the complainant must establish that they have exhausted all available domestic remedies and that they have been personally impacted by the violation (for more information about the complaints mechanism visit the Australian Government Attorney-General’s Department website).

 Domestic protection of human rights